sveiae/website/_pages/about.md

 ## What we do
 We help organizations find security gaps the same way Fortune 500s do.
-We enable our customers to see through security hype, fix relevant security issues, and in turn improve ROI for security budgets. -Sven Eidissen (founder)
+We enable our customers to see through security hype, fix relevant security issues, and in turn improve ROI for security budgets.

 ## Why we do it
 People pay for expensive security solutions, such as firewalls, IDSes, and enterprise antivirus, without testing if these products help reduce risks to their business.
-Our product makes it **easy to perform automated security monitoring and validation** of critical security controls, to test whether their security solutions have critical gaps, or are defending their businesses as promisted.
+Our product makes it **easy to perform automated security monitoring and validation** of critical security controls, to test whether their security solutions have critical gaps, and are defending their businesses as promisted.